marijnh/Eloquent-JavaScript/06_object.md

 {{id constructors}}

-So to create an instance of a given class, you have to make an object that derives from the proper prototype, but you _also_ have to make sure it, itself, has the properties that instances of this class are supposed to have.
+To create an instance of a given class, you have to make an object that derives from the proper prototype, but you _also_ have to make sure it itself has the properties that instances of this class are supposed to have.
 This is what a _((constructor))_ function does.

 ```
 function makeRabbit(type) {